hectorcorrea/solr-for-newbies/docs/11_creating_cores.md

 we configure data schemas and store data.
 This is similar to the concept of a "database" in MySQL or PostgreSQL.

-For our purposes, let's create a core named `bibdata` via the following command:
+For our purposes, let's create a core named `bibdata` as follows (notice these commands require that Solr be running, if you stopped it, make sure you run `solr start` first)

 ```
 $ cd ~/solr-7.1.0/bin